What is preterm labor?

 If you have any symptoms of preterm labor, call your healthcare provider as soon as possible.

-The symptoms of preterm labor may look like other health conditions.
+Some of these symptoms may be caused by other health conditions.
 Always see your healthcare provider for a diagnosis.

 How is preterm labor diagnosed?